job-agent/job-scrapper-contracts/README.md

 ## Contributing

 Contributions are welcome!
 Please ensure that:
-1. Code is formatted with black
+1. Code is formatted with ruff
 2. Type hints are provided for all functions
 3. All mypy checks pass
 4. Code follows the existing style and conventions